We Dodged Ethics for Behavioral Restrictions

 The point is consistent across all of them.
 Substituting behavioral restrictions for ethics is itself an ethical failure, and the people most disadvantaged by the substitution are always the ones with the least structural power.

-My version of this argument is a little broader than Malcolm's.
+My version of this argument is broader than Malcolm's.
 He was identifying selective application: non-violence as a restriction preached only at the oppressed.
 I am saying the deeper problem is the substitution itself.
 Even applied evenly, "never yell" is not an ethical position.
 It is a category error.
 The behavioral restriction is doing different work than ethics ever did, and you cannot reach ethics by stacking restrictions higher.

 The same pattern at every scale